Aside from the loss of revenue...

 - Energy - We exert physical, emotional and mental energy thinking about, planning, working with our clients and patients.
 What do we do with this un-required energy?

-- Money - we make from being a therapist so now if that 'basket' is taken away from us... where do we earn our living?
+- Money - We make money from being a therapist or from our clinic so now if that income generation stream is taken away from us... where do we earn our living or how do we continue with less money coming in?

-- Identity - how we view/ perceive ourselves.
-Who ARE we if we cannot BE a therapists who works physically with our clients and patients?
+- Identity - How do we view/ perceive ourselves.
+Who ARE we if we cannot BE a therapists or clinic owner who provides physical therapy with our clients and patients?

-- Time - we spent working with our clients and now what do we do with our time?
+- Time - How much time did we spend working with our clients and in our practices?
+Now what do we do with our time?

 Their identity is that they ARE what they DO.